dd32/td-gh-ex/readme.txt

 ___ CHANGELOG

+* 1.7.2 / 10 July 2017
+Fixed content width for the SiteOrigin Features widget.
+Fixed side menu width for boxed site layout.
+Fixed grid image for posts and projects with active extended headers.

 * 1.7.1 / 19 June 2017
 Fixed call to action button alignment settings with extended header being switched on.